-This training is now fully booked.
-Please email firstname.lastname@example.org if you would like to be on a waiting list for the next course.
+This course is now full, please email email@example.com if you would like to be on a waiting list for a cancellation or for a future course

 This course is for new trustees, those thinking about joining a board or existing board members wanting a refresher and update.
 It aims to provide an overview of the key things you need to know as a trustee.
 The session will equip you with the knowledge of your responsibilities as a trustee and confidence to know where to go to find out more after the course.